jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 then the different branches of Arithmetic – Ambition, Distraction, Uglification, and Derision.’
 ‘I never heard of “Uglification,” ’ Alice ventured to say, ‘What is it?’
 The Gryphon lifted up both its paws in surprise.
 ‘What!
-Never heard of uglifying!’ it exclaimed, ‘You know what to beautify is, I suppose?’
+Never heard of ugli- fying!’ it exclaimed, ‘You know what to beautify is, I suppose?’

 ‘Yes,’ said Alice doubtfully, ‘it means – to – make – anything – prettier.’
-‘Well, then,’ the Gryphon went on, ‘if you don’t know what to uglify is, you area simpleton.’
+‘Well, then,’ the Gryphon went on, ‘if you don’t know what to uglify is, you are a simpleton.’
 Alice did not feel encouraged to ask any more questions about it, so she turned to the Mock Turtle and said, ‘What else had you to learn?’
 ‘Well, there was Mystery,’ the Mock Turtle replied, counting off the subjects